F5Networks/f5-telemetry-streaming/docs/namespaces.rst

 - You must send a full declaration to **/telemetry/declare**.
 If there are multiple namespaces, you must declare them all in the POST body, otherwise, they are omitted.
 To configure a single namespace, see :ref:`namespaceEP`.
 - All namespaces inherit the top level **controls** object.
 - For pull consumers: If you declare a pull consumer under a namespace, the URI to get the data should specify the namespace in path, for example **/mgmt/shared/telemetry/namespace/${namespaceName}/pullconsumer/${pullConsumerName}**
+- In v1.19 and later, you cannot have a namespace name that is the same as the name of any other Telemetry class type in the default namespace, if you do, Telemetry Streaming returns an error.
+However, you can have a namespace name that is the same as the name of another Telemetry class type in another, non-default) namespace.

 The following examples show how you can use namespaces in your Telemetry Streaming declarations.